podium-lib/podlet/README.md

 });
 ```

-Do note that the default context will be appended to the response only when
+N.B.
+The default context will only be appended to the response when the
-the argument `defaults` on the constructor is set to `true`.
+constructor argument `defaults` is set to `true`.

 ### .middleware()